Welcome to the second issue of MapForum.com.

 A criticism of the first issue, which we accept, was the anonymity surrounding both editorship and authorship.
 Unfortunately, the Editor is the shy, retiring type!
 In future all full-length articles, checklists and so on will be attributed.
 Short notices will be the work of the Editor, unless otherwise attributed.

 Obviously, the first issue was very experimental and, indeed, so is this issue, as we are seeking to refine and establish a format that we are happy with, before expanding the journal.
-We apologise to would-be advertisers who were turned away for this reason.
+We apologize to would-be advertisers who were turned away for this reason.

 Further constructive criticism is gratefully received.